qgis/QGIS-Documentation/source/docs/user_manual/processing/toolbox.rst

 table can be of one of the following types.

-* A raster layer, to select from a list of all the ones available (currently opened) in QGIS.
-The selector contains as well a button on its right-hand side, to let you select filenames that represent layers currently not loaded in QGIS.
+* A raster layer, to select from a list of all the ones available (currently opened) in |qg|.
+The selector contains as well a button on its right-hand side, to let you select filenames that represent layers currently not loaded in |qg|.
-* A vector layer, to select from a list of all the ones available in the QGIS.
+* A vector layer, to select from a list of all the ones available in the |qg|.
-  Layers not loaded in QGIS can be selected as well, as in the case of raster layers, but only if the algorithm does not require a table field selected from the attributes table of the layer.
+  Layers not loaded in |qg| can be selected as well, as in the case of raster layers, but only if the algorithm does not require a table field selected from the attributes table of the layer.
 In that case, only opened layers can be selected, since they need to be open so as to retrieve the list of field names